About The US of Z

 Monsieur Z built the US of Z as a community oriented around a deep fascination with history, specifically the Alternate History genre which is the subject most frequently covered in Monsieur Z's Youtube Videos.

 As a Youtuber, Monsieur Z gained criticism for his willingness to discuss subjects his peers in the history community avoided as to not polarize their communities or miss out on profit.
-Monsieur Z instead believed in providing regular, quality content that pushed boundaries, and was above all else a balance of education and entertainment, allowing him to produce controversial, yet widely loved scenarios on the subjects of Anarchism, American Collapse, Strasserism, the State of Rhodesia, Arab Ba'Athism, Ethno-Nationalism, and Balkanization.
+Monsieur Z instead believed in providing regular, quality content that pushed boundaries, and was above all else a balance of education and entertainment, allowing him to produce scenarios on the subjects of Anarchism, American Collapse, Strasserism, the State of Rhodesia, Arab Ba'Athism, and Balkanization.

-The coverage of these subjects eventually led the Youtube Channel to face major censorship by the European Union, making these videos inaccessible to a massive demographic, which led the Channels following to become dominantly American.
+The coverage of these subjects eventually led the Youtube Channel to face censorship by the European Union, making these videos inaccessible to a massive demographic for a time, which led the Channels following to become dominantly American.